jbrussell/academic-kickstart/content/home/research.md

 date = 2016-04-20T00:00:00

 title = "Research Areas"
-subtitle = "Underpinning all our research is the excitement of exploring the unknown.
-This often takes us to interesting and exotic places, including the middle of the ocean!"
+subtitle = "We use seismic wave speed, anisotropy, and attenuation to constrain structure, flow, and rheology of the upper mantle in locations that have never before been mapped.
+This often leads us to interesting places, including the middle of the ocean.
+Much of this work relies on seismic ambient noise produced by ocean waves interacting with the solid Earth, which we can extract useful signals from."

 # Order that this section will appear in.
 weight = 5